 ROSA has two main parts: a computer “brain” for 3-D imaging and stereotactic planning, and a robotic arm that directs surgical instruments with extreme accuracy.

 For epilepsy surgery, ROSA helps the surgeon to place a series of very fine electrodes deep within the brain to detect where seizures are coming from.
 The electrodes are placed in a safe, exact and minimally invasive fashion, which not only improves the precision of the procedure, but speeds the recovery of our young patients.
 ROSA can also be used in combination with laser technologies, enabling epilepsy and certain tumors to be cured without the need for an invasive craniotomy.
-Watch the video below.

-Video: Minimally invasive epilepsy surgery using ROSA
+Video: Minimally invasive robotic brain surgery for epilepsy

 Our protocol for bloodless surgery allowed for the first bloodless hemispherectomy in the western United States to be performed at Rady Children’s.
 This protocol includes the preoperative administration of epoetin to maximize the hematocrit, along with the use of isovolemic or hypervolemic hemodilution, to lower patients’ hematocrit intraoperatively.